 Day 25 Hanoi

-Take the ferry, followed by a bus back to Hanoi (approx. 3 hours).
-On the way back we stop at the Hong Ngoc Humanity Centre, which provides vocational training and employment to Vietnamese people with disabilities.
+Take a bus for three and a half hours back to Hanoi.
+On the way back you’ll stop at the Hong Ngoc Humanity Centre which provides vocational training and employment to Vietnamese people who experience a disability.

 Hotel (1 nt)